gojanedoe/hello-world/README.md

 # Hello, World! :wave:
 I'm an artist and designer starting the 100 Days of Code challenge.

-Although I've programmed before, I want to start putting my code on GitHub.
+Although I've programmed before, I plan to start putting my code on GitHub.